 * This project does not reflect the view of Penske.

 How Can Penske Become the Leading Company of the Consumer Truck Rental Business?

 To understand the needs of users and the future of this industry, I synthesized research from field studies, macro trend, and market analysis.

 _User research: seven on-site interviews and one immersion study to shadow the self-moving journey.
 User journey map

 _Macro trend: STEEPX method.
 Researching trends across society, technology, economy, ecology and politics.

 _Market analysis: SWOT analysis, brand positioning, competitor research

 A Weak Brand Recognition

-Penske is one of the leading companies in the truck rental industry.
-However, the company has a hard time to connect with their consumer base and step in the DIY truck rental business.
+Penske is one of the leading companies in the trucking industry.
+However, the company has a hard time connecting with their consumer base and step in the DIY truck rental business.

 “I’ve always used U-Haul.
 Honestly, I don’t know there are other brands out there.”